By Pawanpreet Singh Gill from advancedwatertek.com

 Tap water

 It is the most preferred choice for all fish keepers because of its economical value.
-Those who adopt an aquarium in the house, have easy access to running water, especially tap water and fish will feel safer with this water.
+Those who adopt an aquarium in the house, have easy access to running water, especially tap water, and fish will feel safer with this water.
 However, you cannot rely fully on tap water as you have to check if the water is supplied from the municipal/city water supply.
 If yes, then it might have chlorine-mixed water.
 For that matter, you need to use a chlorine remover and change water on schedule for the safety of the fish.

 Well water

 Unlike tap water, it is completely chlorine-free water.
 However, it is subject to other problems.
-Firstly, it is not regulated by municipal authorities which may escalate the problems of having toxins in the water depending on the area you live.
-This water is also used for agricultural purposes which have a high chance of having bacteria and other fertilizers.
+Firstly, it is not regulated by municipal authorities, which may escalate the problems of having toxins in the water depending on the area you live.
+This water is also used for agricultural purposes, which have a high chance of having bacteria and other fertilizers.
 Because of the industries, it may be filled with pesticides, herbicides, and insecticides.
 Various water treatment solutions providers can treat this water and make it fit for your aquarium.

 Reverse Osmosis (RO)

 RO is used to remove intoxicants from the water and hence make it clean.
-It removes 98%-99% solid waste making the water pure and free from hardness, chlorine, and pollutants.
+It removes 98%-99% solid waste, making the water pure and free from hardness, chlorine, and pollutants.
 It may be ineffective against certain bacteria.
 For that, you can use a remineralize to get rid of certain unwanted substances.

 Deionized water

 The principle used in deionized water is quite complicated.
 A deionized unit has filters attached to it which are filled with chemical resin.
 And this resin attracts and stops contaminants and in place of contaminants, it injects the ingredients which make the water pure.
 Deionized water is one of the fantastic options you can choose to ensure that the water in the aquarium is free from chemicals and other intoxicants.
-You can consider this aquarium source water even better than Reverse Osmosis because it can eradicate those harmful substances as well that Reverse Osmosis can’t but like Reverse Osmosis, you have to use remineralize technique before putting this water into use.
+You can consider this aquarium source water even better than Reverse Osmosis because it can eradicate those harmful substances as well that Reverse Osmosis can’t but like Reverse Osmosis, you have to use a remineralize technique before putting this water into use.

 Distilled water